khoi-ttc/ThinkPad-X390-Opencore-EFI-Sequoia/README.md

 #### Wireless-Card

-AirportItlwm not working, requires Itlwm and Heliport.
+AirportItlwm not working, requires Itlwm and Heliport
-Bluetooth probably functioning normally

 #### Integrated-Camera